Thursday, April 18, 2024

 See my entry on my methodology in establishing the historical dividend yield highs and lows for the stocks that I cover.
 I have an entry on my introduction to Dividend Growth.
 You might want to look at my original entry on Dividend Growth Stocks.
 I have also written about why I like Dividend Growth companies.

-On my other blog I wrote today about was TFI International Inc (TSX-TFII, OTC-TFIFF) ... learn more.
-Next, I will write about be IGM Financial Inc (TSX-IGM, OTC-IGIFF) ... learn more on Wednesday, March 6, 2024 around 5 pm.
+On my other blog I wrote today about was BCE Inc (TSX-BCE, NYSE-BCE) ... learn more .
+Next, I will write about be Melcor Developments Inc (TSX-MRD, OTC-MODVF) ... learn more on Wednesday, April 3, 2024 around 5 pm.

 This blog is meant for educational purposes only and is not to provide investment advice.
 Before making any investment decision, you should always do your own research or consult an investment professional.
 I do research for my own edification and I am willing to share.
 I write what I think and I may or may not be correct.